http2/http2-test/README.md

 $ grunt mochaTest:client
 ```

 To try out the tests, a sample browser is included.
 This is picked up if the HTTP2_BROWSER environment variable does not exist.
+Note that currently, the client is expected to directly connect with the HTTP2 protocol and no upgrade is used.
+ALPN as a negotiation will be added soon.

 ## Testing the server